Before talking about culture, I would like to introduce the Croissant! Which is for me, one of the symbol of French culture.

 BONJOUR, BONSOIR, SALUT OR COUCOU?

 Depending on the time of day or the person they’re talking to, the French don’t always use the same word in a greeting.
-If you’re not sure, a simple “bonjour” avoids being too familiar, especially with someone you don’t know.
+If you’re not sure, a simple “bonjour” is ok.

 THE “BISE”

 Ever notice how the French kiss each other on the cheeks as a greeting?
-It’s a ritual that may seem banal, but which is in fact very precise.
 You don’t do the bise with everyone, nor in every situation.
 Depending on where you live, you do two, three, or four bises, starting with either the right or left cheek.

 THE TRADITION OF THE “APÉRO”